-Mitigation is not proposed for the permanent impacts due to piers or the temporary impacts due to the workbridge and coffer dams.
+Mitigation is not proposed for this project.
+Permanent impacts are due to piers and the temporary impacts are due to the workbridge and coffer dams.
 There are no impacts to the Neuse River Riparian Buffers since the project is staying within the existing transportation facility.